 Grant Parish in central Louisiana was one of to flee were shot and killed.
-Approximately single act of carnage in all of Reconstruction."43 town courthouse.42 Several weeks later, ap- the three whites who died during the Colfax [who] fell . . . fighting for white supremacy." state erected a monument that reads, "On this site occurred the Colfax Riot in which
+Approximately single act of carnage in all of Reconstruction."43

 The whites who exacted this violence faced no consequences because the United States Supreme Court dismissed all federal charges against them.